timpleimse/valles-easy-ems/README.md

-# Valles EASY EMS — Complete Setup Guide
+# Valles EASY MS — Complete Setup Guide

 Single-file web app.
 No server, no database.
 It runs entirely in the browser and syncs its data to a folder in a Google Drive account you control.